 We generally try to teach and inform each client about trigger points at least to the extent whereby they have a grasp of the main concepts, and can understand the details and the objectives of the treatment that they receive.
 I'm pretty sure that most therapists do the same.

-We find that this seems to help accelerate the healing process, probably because (1) a well informed client is more likely to perform any required self help "home work" and (2) this information can help the client "visualise" their injury .... and anyone who's been doing this for a while will tell you just how powerful that can be!
+This may be because (1) a well informed client is more likely to perform any required self help "home work" and (2) this information can help the client "visualize" their injury .... and anyone who's been doing this for a while will tell you just how powerful that can be!